zshamrock/blog/resources/templates/md/pages/about.md

  :page-index 0
  :navbar? true}

-Coming soon, in the meanwhile you can read [Is programming language that important?](/posts/2015-07-12-is-lang-that-important.html).
+Coming soon, in the meanwhile you can read [Is programming language important?](/posts/2015-07-12-is-lang-important.html).